 - Add chopped onion and fry till the onion turn golden in color.

-- Add Onion paste and Tamarind paste and cook for 2-3 minutes.
+- Now add Onion paste and Tamarind paste and cook for 2-3 minutes.

 - Add Cumin Powder, Coriander Powder, Turmeric Powder, Red Chili Powder, Sugar and Salt and cook till the mixture leaves the edges of the pan.